GSA/digitalgov.gov/content/posts/2014-08-13-photo-carousels-on-mobile-websites-use-with-caution.md

 ---
+url: /2014/08/13/photo-carousels-on-mobile-websites-use-with-caution/
 date: 2014-08-13 10:00:58 -0400
-title: 'Photo Carousels on Mobile Websites\: Use With Caution!'
+title: 'Photo Carousels on Mobile Websites: Use With Caution!'
 summary: 'You might recognize them by the user controls, if provided, that allow you to move from one newsy item to the next.
-They go by various names, including\: carousel, slider, slideshow, banner, and gallery.
+They go by various names, including: carousel, slider, slideshow, banner, and gallery.
 Many government homepages have them.
 In a recent email exchange on the'
-authors: [beth-martin]
+authors:
+  - beth-martin
 categories:
   - Mobile
   - Monthly Theme
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
 tag:
   - FAA
   - Federal Aviation Administration